Shavvvv/GA-project-2-cars/README.md

 ## Moving Forward...

-I plan on rendering the web app more functionality such as: allowing the user to perform CRUD operations on their personal information, an throughout other aspects of the application.
+I plan on rendering the web app more functionality such as:
+* Allowing the user to perform CRUD operations on their personal information, an throughout other aspects of the application.
-A category option, where it will filter out different posts based on their key terms like "memes" or "performance"
+* A category option, where it will filter out different posts based on their key terms like "memes" or "performance"